peterhinch/micropython-mqtt/NO_NET.md

 a hazard in that the ESP8266 WiFi stack has a buffer which can overflow if messages arrive in quick succession.
 This could result in an ESP8266 crash with a consequent automatic reboot, in which case some of the backlog will be lost.

+The client pings the broker up to four times in the `keepalive` period.
+In the case of applications which publish rarely or never, pinging more frequently speeds the detection of outages.
+The `ping_interval` parameter enables this to be accomplished.
+The default value of 0 results in standard behaviour.

 **Optional RTC synchronisation:**
 `rtc_resync` (secs). (-1)